YiranH/Viola_Jones_649/README.md

    (The codes are written in macOS environment.
 I'm not sure the instructions are right for Windows environment.)

-   The results are stored in the same directory named "part1.txt", "part2.txt", "part3.txt"
+   The results are stored in the same directory named "part1.txt", "part2.txt", "part3.txt".

+3. **Codes**

+   **haar.py** is used for generating features and get intergral image.

+   **adaboost.py** is used for adaboost training.

+   **cascade.py** is used for the cascading system.

+   **main.py** is used for running the different parts of the algorithm.

+   **helper.py** is used for calculating accuracy, false positive rate, false negative rate, etc.

+   **plot.ipynb** is used for drawing plots in the report